-Wooden flooring is one of the best floorings that is used to keep the house beautiful.
+Parquet flooring is one of the best floorings that is used to keep the house beautiful.
 Not only it makes the house look lavish, but also it is durable, warm, and less prone to attracting dust than other flooring types.
 But it doesn’t mean that wooden flooring cannot be deteriorated.
 If you are not taking care of the wooden flooring, wood can get scratches, gouges, and dents, and can stain or warp.
+Are you moving from current HDB or condo in Singapore and want to repair the stains and scratches, before handing over to your owner.
 Luckily there are pretty good ways available to choose for repairing the damaged wooden floor.

 Plenty of things are responsible for making your flooring weak and damaged.
 The most common reason is displacing heavy things such as furniture, without safety pads beneath their legs.